keboola/connection-docs/manipulation/transformations/sandbox/index.md

 **Important:** The backend of the sandbox does not have to match the backend of the original data.
 For example, you can load data from Snowflake into a Redshift sandbox.

-Also, your sandbox might be deleted after 7 days of inactivity; make sure not to use it as a permanent data storage!
+Also, your sandbox might be deleted after 14 days of inactivity unless extended; make sure not to use it as a permanent data storage!

 ## Loading Data